goldenboys2011/terminalcraft/README.md

 python client.py
 ```

-To change username, server, port, and ip, change those constants at the beginning of the file.
+To change the port, modify the constant at the beginning of the file.
+For no dependencies, use client_old.py